Greater Noida: History

 The 12th, 13th, 14th and 15th Auto Expos (The Motor Show) were held at India Expo Mart, Greater Noida, in February 2014, 2016 and 2018, 2020 respectively.

-In 2018, Gamma 2 was officially declared as the capital of Greater Noida.
+Geography

-Greater Noida West or Noida extension (GreNo West)
+Greater Noida West

 Greater Noida West, previously known as Noida extension is a part of Greater Noida and it is a sub city within GB Nagar district of UP near to National Capital Territory of Delhi and part of National Capital Region (NCR) Metropolitan area.

-Initially, developers had coined ”Noida Extension” to differentiate it from both Noida and Greater Noida and was given its name due to being located adjacent to Noida, The Greater Noida Authority declared that the area would now be referred to Greater Noida West.

 Greater Noida West Spread over nearly 3,635 hectares is around 4-5 km from Sector 121 Noida are a part of the Greater Noida Authority (GNIDA).

 The road from Sector 121 that crosses Hindon river reaches Sectors 1,2,3,4, 16B, 16C,10, 12, Techzone, Knowledge Park 5, etc in Greater Noida West and consists of 16 villages: Khairpur Gurjar, Shahberi, Devla, Patwari, Ghanghola, Bisrakh, Roza-Yakubpur, Haibatpur, Itaida, Patwari, Aminabad, Asadallapur, Maincha and Chipyana Buzurg.

-This city is home for 1.6 Lakh families living in mostly Highrise buildings and becoming an educational and shopping Hub, with highest number of schools and shopping malls.
-Thousands of people travelled to work in Delhi and Gurgaon on the partially completed road, waiting for FNG expressway to complete by 2022.
-Also Noida Metro’s construction in GreNo West is started and will be completed soon.

 Also, Greater Noida West (Noida extension) did not have any PIN Codes assigned by Postal Department yet, as of November 2018.